ReactExpert/admin-on-rest/docs/index.md

 $ npm run
 ```

-**Tip**: If you're on Windows and can't use `make`, try [this Gist](https://gist.github.com/mantis/bb5d9f7d492f86e94341816321500934).

 ## License

 Admin-on-rest is licensed under the [MIT Licence](https://github.com/marmelab/admin-on-rest/blob/master/LICENSE.md), sponsored and supported by [marmelab](http://marmelab.com).

 ## Donate

 This library is free to use, even for commercial purpose.
-If you want to give back, please talk about it, [help newcomers](https://stackoverflow.com/questions/tagged/admin-on-rest), or contribute code.
+If you want to give back, please talk about it, help newcomers, or contribute code.
 But the best way to give back is to **donate to a charity**.
 We recommend [Doctors Without Borders](http://www.doctorswithoutborders.org/).